 In terms of operating systems, barebones PCs naturally don’t usually come with Windows or Linux built in.
 While this can be annoying for consumers, it also gives you choice depending on what you are using the machine for.
 I recommend using Linux for a mini PC as the software and hardware work together seamlessly.
 Again, this is all a matter of considering what role you are using your mini PC for.

 If you need a new PC for tasks such as media editing (Photoshop, etc.) then I would strongly recommend against a mini PC as your choice of hardware.
 The internal hardware speed can be genuinely slower than a desktop, as well as the storage space being relatively less than a larger PC.
 The lack of disk drives for CD or DVD players may also be a lacking resource to media editing.
+A workstation specifically built for video editing would be more suitable to meet your demands.

 Mini PCs open up possibilities of efficiency, making work much more easily accessible on the go – you may even find yourself working a lot more thanks to the ease that a smaller computer provides.